-The state of Georgia has its own set of rules and regulations governing the life insurance business within its borders.
-If you are a Georgia resident, then it is important that you acquaint yourself with these provisions to make the best decisions regarding your life insurance policy.
+The state of Georgia has its own laws governing the life insurance business within its borders.
+If you are a Georgia resident, you must acquaint yourself with these provisions to make the best decisions regarding your life insurance policy.

 Georgia Life Insurance Quotes

-In Georgia, your life insurance quote is affected by a number of factors such as your age, lifestyle and job.
-If you are engaged in a dangerous job, you may have to pay higher insurance premium.
+In Georgia, your life insurance quote is affected by several factors such as your age, lifestyle and job.
+If you are engaged in a dangerous job, you may have to pay a higher insurance premium.

 Term Life Insurance Quotes in Georgia

-If you are 38 years old woman in Georgia and weigh 118 pounds with a 5’3” height then you may have to pay around $574 in annual premium for a $700,000 term life insurance policy.
+If you are a 38 year old woman in Georgia and weigh 118 pounds with a 5’3” height then you may have to pay around $574 in annual premium for a $700,000 term life insurance policy.

 Whole Life Insurance Quotes in Georgia